 – When possible, eat food while you drink, to slow the absorption of the booze.

 – Drink “moderately.”
 In the U.S. the usual advice is no more than one drink per day for a woman and two drinks per day for a man.
-This misogynistic-sounding advice is based on the fact that women tend to be smaller and have proportionately less body water to dilute the alcohol, thus each drink has a much larger effect on their body’s systems.
+This misogynistic-sounding advice is based on women being smaller and having less body water to dilute the alcohol.
+For those reasons, each drink has a much larger effect on their body’s systems.
 And what, you might ask is a “drink”?
 It’s one-half ounce (fourteen grams) of pure alcohol, which is the amount of booze in 5 ounces of wine, 12 ounces of beer or a 1.5-ounce shot of 80-proof liquor.
 Drinking more than “moderately” brings many health risks, including cancer of mouth, throat, esophagus, liver, pancreas, colon and breast.

-– Joke alert: If this definition of “moderate drinking” is too strict for you, move to France, where “moderate drinking” is defined as three drinks per day for both men and women.
+– Joke alert: If this definition of “moderate drinking” is too strict for you, move to France.
+There, “moderate drinking” means three drinks per day for both men and women!

 However, the following is not a joke: If you drink anything at all, do not drive.
 The numbers are pretty scary.
 Here’s an example: a Brown University website helps you estimate how each drink affects your blood alcohol level, and how rapidly the level declines.
 A 175-pound man with average alcohol metabolism who has two drinks has a blood alcohol content of 0.05%.
 It takes three hours for this to decline to 0.005%.
 You may say, hey, what’s the problem?
 In the U.S. I’m safe to drive if I’m below 0.08%, right?

 Wrong.
 Legal perhaps, but not safe.
 A recent UCSD study found that even 0.01% blood alcohol makes a driver 46 percent more likely to be held responsible for causing an accident than the sober driver they ran into.
 In other words, even a single drink measurably impairs your driving skill and your reaction time.
-It’s not surprising that most other countries have set much lower blood alcohol limits for safe driving: 0.05% in most of Europe, 0.03% in Japan, and zero in a number of countries including Brazil, Eastern Europe and some Arab countries.
-If you don’t want to be a hazard both to yourself and to others, find a designated driver or else wait three hours after the first of your two drinks before you drive.
+It’s not surprising that most other countries have set much lower blood alcohol limits for safe driving.
+The ceiling is 0.05% in most of Europe and 0.03% in Japan.
+And the allowed blood alcohol content is zero in Brazil, Eastern Europe and some Arab countries.
+If you don’t want to be a hazard both to yourself and to others, find a designated driver.
+If you can’t find one, then wait three hours after the first of your two drinks before you drive.

 The third health food in the current news is organic food.
 Organic is health food for two reasons, one of them old and one of them new: